sebsciarra/HugoWebsite/content/technical_content/understanding_ML/index.md

-Four points require mentioning before beginning this whitepaper.
+Five points require mentioning before beginning this whitepaper.
 First, I created a Python package that contains all the functions provided in this whitepaper that are needed to demonstrate propositions of supervised machine learning theories.
 The package is called `smltheory` and can be installed from the Python Package Index (PyPI) using the code in the Bash code block below (see line <a href="#1">1</a>).

 ```r {language=bash}
 pip install smltheory